andyli/HaxeSummitUS2019Workshop/section3.md

 The core of a game usually consists of a main game loop, which is a function written by us as game developers.
 In general, the loop runs about 30-60 times per second.
 During each iteration, the user input will be processed, game state will be updated, and the visuals on the screen will be updated.

 In Heaps, the main game loop is already provided, all we have to do is to `extends hxd.App` and override its `update` method, which is run per iteration step.
-Inputs are handled by `onEvent`.
+Input events are dispatched from `stage`.
+We can listen to them by `stage.addEventTarget(eventHandler)`.
 2D visuals are generally handled by `h2d.Sprite` and its subclasses.